jasonhemann/21SP-CS5963/syllabus.md

 College](https://www.khoury.northeastern.edu/information-for-overview/current-undergrad/undergraduate-advising-academic-support/academic-policies/).
 There
-are so many existing implementations though, and the features are so minimal that simply showing how to use your implementation is indistinguishable to me from having written it from scratch.
+are so many existing implementations though, and the features are so minimal that simply showing how to use your implementation is almost indistinguishable to me from having written it from scratch.

 ## Teamwork and Collaboration